Media Library Widget

-By integrating the Cloudinary Media Library widget into your CMS or any other web application, all your users can easily select images, videos, PDFs, or other stored raw files directly from a Cloudinary account and insert them in a way that exactly fits your application design, required behavior, and overall workflow.
+By integrating the Cloudinary Media Library widget into your CMS or any other web application, all your users can easily select images, videos, PDFs, or other stored raw files directly from Cloudinary and insert them in a way that exactly fits your application design, required behavior, and overall workflow.

 The integration involves only a few lines of code and provides you (and your users) all the benefits of Cloudinary's responsive Media Library UI with its rich search capabilities and optimized media asset delivery.

-- Cloudinary supports only the documented configuration and the supplied files with the widget.
+.
+If you need assistance, contact Cloudinary Support. - Cloudinary supports only the documented configuration and the supplied files with the widget.
 Any direct changes to the widget code and its elements (for example, CSS and JS files) might break its functionality, and will not be supported.

 - Every user who accesses the Media Library requires a separate seat license.

-Media library widget features
+Media Library widget features

 This JavaScript-based integration includes many configuration options, including: